rpardela/TestScriptGenerator/README.md

 # <br>Problems

-This is the early version of the project and although it has been tested you are likely to encounter problems.
+This is the early version of the project and although it has been tested you are likely to encounter problems. <br>
-Let me know if you encounter any problems other than those described below.
+Let me know if you encounter any problems other than those described below or have ideas for changes to the module (<a href="mailto:testscriptgenerator@gmail.com">testscriptgenerator@</a>).

 Some of them are described here:

 1. Sometimes you need to bind a function to a module e.g:

 ```
-   const funcToCall = libToTest.sumFunc; <br>
+   const funcToCall = libToTest.sumFunc;
-   const funcBinded = funcToCall.bind(libToTest);<br>
+   const funcBinded = funcToCall.bind(libToTest);
    await tg.generateTestForFunc(funcBinded, 1, 3);
 ```